 The Centre’s current Chair, Mr. Chris Hayward, was preceded by Garry Hadfield, David Wistrand, John Court, Jack Mazzoleni and Geoff Knights.
 Past secretaries have included Heather Hume, Mike Richards and Chris Hayward.

 The Mens League, which now sees teams compete for the Knights Family Trophy, had its origins in the 1890s.
 The Womens League began later in 1918, with the Ralph Challenge Shield as its prize.
 The Centre now oversees league for age groups from Under 14s through to Seniors.

 Auckland Water Polo marked a significant milestone in 2018 with the appointment of its first life member, Mr. Colin Bright.
 Stepping down from his role as treasurer at the 2018 AGM, Colin had been involved in Auckland Water Polo for 36 years, playing an integral role in the development of the sport in Auckland throughout that time.

-Governance of the Auckland Water Polo Centre is shared between an executive and delegates from each club (the number of which depends on membership).
+Governance of the Auckland Water Polo Centre is the responsibility of an executive committee, made up of club delegates and a Chair.
+Voting rights at the Centre’s AGM are a function of club membership numbers.
 The current committee is as follows: